 The main reasons why most manufacturers don’t use aluminum to make sway bars are:

 - Aluminum is a much stiffer metal than steel and flex is important for street driven cars

 - It is more expensive to manufacture

-- If used anywhere where sand/grit will make it into the bushings, the aluminium will slowly be worn down before failing
+- If used near the coast where sand/grit can make it into the bushings, the aluminium can slowly be worn down, increasing the chance of failure

-There are some added advantages though!
-If your NC Miata spends most of its time on the track and not the street, the added stiffness will certainly benefit you.
+Obviously however, there are added advantages!
+If your NC Miata spends most of its time on the track and not the street, the added stiffness is welcome.
 This setup is 35% stiffer than stock.